 - Project Scope: Install sanitary sewer infrastructure from Selkirk Drive to Wiseby Drive, including service connections from the mains to property lines.
 It also includes widening Aberdeen Road to create safer paved shoulders for pedestrians and cyclists.
-The project will take 2 years to complete.
+While the project will take 2 years to complete, it will have a temporary shutdown for the winter season allowing full access along Aberdeen Road.
+The project will resume in Spring 2026

 Prime Contractor: Chapman Industries (Chapman) - 250-549-2907 (office) or 250-550-6563 (Site Supervisor).